vanGoghhh/tp/docs/DeveloperGuide.md

       Expected: First candidate contact is deleted from the candidates list.
 Details of the deleted candidate shown in the status message.

    1. Test case: `delete can 0`<br>
       Expected: No candidate is deleted.
-Error details shown in the status message.
+Invalid candidate index error shown in the status message.

    1. Other incorrect delete commands to try: `delete can`, `delete can -1`, `delete can x` (where x is larger than the list size)<br>
       Expected: Similar to previous.